Arithmetic exponent pairs for algebraic trace functions and applications: Introduction

-Due to the special structure of this paper, we cannot state explicitly $q$-vdC and arithmetic exponent pairs for algebraic trace functions in the first section; however, we would like to present the three applications mentioned as above.
+Due to the special structure of this paper, we cannot state explicitly $q$-vdC and exponent pairs for algebraic trace functions in this section; however, to motivate the readers, we would like to present three applications mentioned as above.